rm511130/pcc-service-instances/README.md

 ## Step 5.
 Let's find UsedHeapSize for the SmallPCC Cluster GUID a83cf6e1-7592-4b69-b8aa-2e6494686aca

-The SmallPCC was created using the SMALL PCC Plan that uses 3 Locators and 6 Cache-Servers and, as you can see from the results below, there are 9 consecutive IP addresses ranging from 10.0.40.10 to 10.0.40.18:
+The SmallPCC was created using the SMALL PCC Plan that uses 3 Locators and 6 Cache-Servers.
+The results below show 9 consecutive IP addresses ranging from 10.0.40.10 to 10.0.40.18:

 ```
 $ cf nozzle -n | grep a83cf6e1-7592-4b69-b8aa-2e6494686aca | grep UsedHeapSize